godotengine/godot-docs/getting_started/introduction/learning_new_features.rst

 or using your preferred search engine.

 Asking questions well and providing details will help others answer you faster and better.
-When asking questions, we recommend to include the following
+When asking questions, we recommend including the following
 information:

 1. **Describe your goal**.
 You want to explain what you are trying to achieve